tiberiuichim/play.pixelblaster.ro/content/blog/hello-world-with-plone-riotjs.md

 });
 ```

-First, we register two libraries: 'riot' and 'tags'.
-Notice that, while they
+The above code does the following: first, we register two libraries: 'riot' and
-all point to a js file, they're missing the .js extension.
-At last, there's
+'tags'.
+Notice that, while they all point to a js file, they're missing the .js
-a simple function, integrated with the requirejs machinery, that triggers the
+extension.
+And last, there's a simple function, integrated with the requirejs
-riotjs tag mounting process.
-But what is that ``riot-tags``, you'll ask?
+machinery, that triggers the riotjs tag mounting process.
+But what is that
+``riot-tags``, you'll ask?

-Well, one thing I love about Vuejs (beyond its API simplicity) is the single-file
+One thing I love about Vuejs (beyond its API simplicity) is the single-file
 components.
 The Riot tags (basically the equivalent of components) are single
-.tag files that can be compiled and automatically mounted in the full page DOM.
+files (usually with a .tag extension) that can be compiled and automatically
+mounted in the full page DOM.
 Neat.

-Now, for that promised "hello world": in my statics folder, I've created a new
+Now for that promised "hello world": in my statics folder, I've created a new
 folder called "tags".
-Inside, the simplest component:
+Inside, the simplest component,

 ```html
 <hello>